jayeen28/jayeens-gym/README.md

-# Jayeen's gym
+# Jayeen's Gym
 ## Description
 Wellcome to Jayeen's Gym.
 This website is a gym related website made with ractjs and firebase.
+It is an assignment project for programming hero.

 ## Link of the live site [https://jayeen-s-gym.web.app](https://jayeen-s-gym.web.app)